Pork Ribs with Black Bean Sauce

 I don’t make pork ribs with black bean sauce very often, but when I do, I always wonder why I’m not making it all the time.

 This saucy pork rib dish over rice is total comfort food and a perfect one-plate meal.
 Ribs with black bean sauce takes a little bit of time to get tender, succulent, fall-off-the-bone meat, but it’s very easy to make, and the first step can be done ahead of time!
+Please note that this ribs with black bean sauce dish is cooked and stir fried in the wok and NOT steamed.
+We have a separate recipe for steamed pork ribs with fermented black beans – the kind you find at Chinese dim sum restaurants.

 What Are Chinese Fermented Black Beans?